kurtosis-tech/kardinal/README.md

 # Kardinal

+## Disclaimer: This project is no longer maintained.

 ## What is Kardinal?

 Kardinal is an open-source framework for creating extremely lightweight ephemeral development environments within a shared Kubernetes cluster.
 Between dev environments, Kardinal shares every microservice or database that can be feasibly be shared, optimizing for cloud costs and fast spin-up/tear-down.
 To see how much you would save using Kardinal for your particular architecture, check out the [cost saving calculator](https://kardinal.dev/calculator).